-Since year end 30 June 2014 the company has started to consider the option of listing on the Australian Stock Exchange.
-In addition a total of \$979,000 of convertible notes have been issued.
+Since year end the company has started to consider the option of listing on the Australian Stock Exchange.
+In addition a further \$200,000 convertible notes have been issued.

 No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years.